Ridge Hill transmitting station

 The Ridge Hill transmitting station is a broadcasting and telecommunications facility located 8.5 miles SE of Hereford in Herefordshire, and close to the border of Gloucestershire.
 The station transmits the full complement of digital terrestrial multiplexes and an additional ITV West Multiplex.
 It includes a cable stayed steel lattice mast which has a height of 164.6 m, which in addition to the altitude of the site gives an aerial height of 363 m above mean sea level.

+History

+Three new television masts for the Midlands were announced in August 1967, including Waltham.
+Ridge Hill would be near Ledbury.
+It was due to open March 1968, later moved to open in June 1968, and finally opened on 30 July 1968.

+BBC went colour from 11 September 1972, the 34th mast to go colour.
+ITV went colour from 26 February 1973.

+Transmission

 Ridge Hill supplies its signal to 17 relays which allow coverage into "fringe" areas not able to receive a good signal from the main transmitter.